In Depth Baby Product Reviews Led by a Pediatrician

 Do not run with younger babies

 It is not safe to run with babies who lack the muscle control to support their head and neck.
 Even in their infant car seat carrier attached by way of an adapter.
-We encourage parents to consult with their pediatrician and their jogging stroller manufacturer manual for more information before setting out for adventures faster than strolling.
+We encourage parents to consult with their pediatrician and the jogging stroller manufacturer's manual for more information before setting out for adventures faster than strolling.

-The Cybex Balios S Lux is a modern-day traditional stroller with the style and seating versatility parents are looking for, including compatibility with some Cybex infant car seats and a capacity range of birth to 55 lbs.
-This quality option has a large canopy with a UPF 50+ rating and bigger foam-filled plastic wheels that help it move easily on flat surfaces.
-It is often priced lower than other popular strollers and has easy-to-use features like an adjustable handlebar with a range of 39.5" - 43" in our tests.
-During testing, it also had a standout performance in our tests for passenger comfort, with a 3-position recline measuring 60, 45, and 20 degrees.
-The Cybex is smaller and lighter than others, with a weight of 25.3 lbs and a measured folded volume of 11,904 cubic inches in our tests.
-These measurements are below the group's averages, which were closer to 26 lbs and 13,000 cubic inches.
+The Cybex Balios S Lux is a modern-day traditional stroller with the style and seating versatility parents want, including compatibility with some Cybex infant car seats and a capacity range up to 55 lbs.
+This quality option has a large UPF 50+ canopy and bigger foam-filled plastic wheels for easy pushing on flat surfaces.
+It is often priced lower than other popular strollers and has easy-to-use features like an adjustable handlebar.
+It also offers exceptional passenger comfort, with a 3-position recline that is comfortable for napping.
+The Cybex is smaller and lighter than others, with a weight of 25.3 lbs and a measured folded volume of 11,904 cubic inches.

-The Cybex is not the best mover when you head off-road.
-Since the wheels are foam-filled plastic, pushing on grass and gravel simply isn't as easy as some competitors we tested.
-The similar UPPAbaby Cruz v2 also has foam-filled plastic wheels, but the wider wheel width and bigger size made them easier to push off flat surfaces in our tests.
+The Cybex is not the best mover when you head off-road; pushing on grass and gravel isn't as easy as some competitors.
+The similar UPPAbaby Cruz v3 also has foam-filled plastic wheels, but the wider wheel width and bigger size make them easier to push off flat surfaces.
 While less expensive than some models, its price could still be a deal breaker for a tighter budget.
-If you need to spend less, the Evenflo Xpand Pivot is an inexpensive choice with a similar look but lower-quality materials.
+The Evenflo Xpand Pivot is an inexpensive choice with a similar look but lower-quality materials.
 We think the Cybex is a great choice for those who want better quality without the top price tag and who usually stick to the sidewalk and indoor spaces.
 Our tester says, “As long as you stay on the beaten path, we think you'll be pleased with the Cybex and its overall functionality.”

-Our testing protocol for strollers is extensive and involves putting each stroller through 50 individual tests to inform our ratings.
-We've purchased and tested more than 190 strollers since 2014, including more than 50 strollers that fit our criteria for everyday-use “full-size strollers.”
+Our testing protocol for strollers is extensive and involves 50 individual tests to inform our ratings.
+We've purchased and tested more than 195 strollers since 2014, including more than 60 strollers that fit our criteria for everyday-use “full-size strollers.”
 We buy each stroller ourselves, accepting no freebies from manufacturers to ensure complete independence.

 Our testing of full-size strollers is divided across five rating metrics: